Recycling at UofL is comprehensive and easy...but it depends on your cooperation!

 - UofL's online materials exchange board allows staff and faculty to post and search for reusable items such as excess packing/shipping materials, office supplies, furniture, vehicles, lab equipment, computer and audio/visual equipment, athletic equipment, and more!
 Login here.

-- UofL residents are also encouraged to exchange reusable items through the "Lighten Your Load" collections and associated Free Store hosted at the end of the year by Housing & Residence Life.
+- During Move-Out Time, UofL residents are also encouraged to exchange reusable items through the "Give and Go" or "Lighten Your Load" collections and associated temporary Free Stores hosted at the end of the year by Housing & Residence Life.
 Look for signs and collection bins as you think about moving out!

 UofL Recycling Statistics